giancosta86/KnapScal/README.md

-### Download
+### Running KnapScal

-The binary package can be downloaded [here](https://github.com/giancosta86/KnapScal/releases/download/v1.0/KnapScal-1.0.zip).
+The suggested way to run KnapScal is [MoonDeploy](https://github.com/giancosta86/moondeploy), as it will automatically download and launch the application - just go to the [latest release](https://github.com/giancosta86/KnapScal/releases/latest) page and open the file **App.moondeploy**.

-To run the application:
+Otherwise, to start the application:

-1. Decompress the archive
+1. Download and decompress the zip archive
 2. Run the file *bin/KnapScal* (on UNIX) or *bin/KnapScal.bat* (on Windows)